pavlosdais/Abstract-Data-Types/README.md

 The source code of every ADT can be found over at the `modules` directory.

 # Usage
-The library can be used using 3 (simple) steps.
+The library can be used in your C project by following 3 (simple) steps.

-### * Step 1
+### Step 1
-Include the header file of the ADT library.
+Include the header file of the ADT library
 ```c
 #include "ADT.h"
 ```
-*or* just include the desired header files of the data structures you want to use in your C project.
+*or* just include the desired header files of the data structures you want to use.
 ```c
 #include "vector.h"
 #include "RedBlackTree.h"